kckecheng/cheatsheets/ai.md

 **ISSUES**:

-1. Stateless: every request is a freshly new request.
+1. Stateless: every request is a fresh request.
 2. No external/new knowledge: only has knowledge before the date it gets trained.
 3. Static: only supports text generation related tasks.